-We have designated individuals who are PRC nationals to be the shareholders of our consolidated variable interest entities in China, Beijing Leju, Shanghai Yi Xin, and Beijing Jiajujiu.
+We have designated individuals who are PRC nationals to be the shareholders of our consolidated variable interest entities in China.
 These individuals may have conflicts of interest with us.
-Each of Shanghai Yi Xin and Beijing Jiajujiu is 70% owned by Mr. Zuyu Ding, E-House's co-president and 30% owned by Mr. Weijie Ma, our co-president.
-Beijing Leju is 80% owned by Mr. Xudong Zhu, the head of E-House's offline advertising operations, and 20% owned by Mr. Zuyu Ding, E-House's co-president.
-None of Mr. Zhu, Mr. Ding and Mr. Ma has a significant equity stake in our company.
 We cannot assure you that when conflicts of interest arise, they will act in the best interests of our company or that conflicts of interests will be resolved in our favor.
 In addition, they may breach or cause our variable interest entities and their subsidiaries to breach or refuse to renew the existing contractual arrangements that allow us to effectively control our consolidated variable interest entities and their subsidiaries and receive economic benefits from them.
 Currently, we do not have arrangements to address potential conflicts of interest between the shareholders of our consolidated variable interest entities and our company.
 We rely on them to abide by the laws of the Cayman Islands and China, which provide that directors and/or officers owe a fiduciary duty to our company, which requires them to act in good faith and in the best interests of our company and not to use their positions for personal gain.
 If we cannot resolve any potential conflicts of interest or disputes between us and the individual shareholders of our consolidated variable interest entities which may arise, we would have to rely on legal proceedings to enforce our rights, which could be costly and unsuccessful.